tlamedia/gtm-kit/readme.txt

 * Tested up to WordPress 6.4
 * Tested up to WooCommerce 8.3

-= 1.15 =

-Release date: 2023-10-24

-Find out about what's new in our [our release post](https://gtmkit.com/gtm-kit-1-15/).

-#### Enhancements:

-* Added support for the WooCommerce block 'all-products'.
-* Added support for Stape.io Cookie Keeper .
-* Inline scripts are now registered with the wp_add_inline_script insted of wp_head.
-This allows easy extension GTM Kit and implementation of a CSP (Content Security Policy).

-#### Bugfixes:

-* The product ID Prefix was not added when a product variation was selected.
-* Tax was not added on the total on the add_shipping_info and add_payment_info events.

 = Earlier versions =
 For the changelog of earlier versions, please refer to [the changelog on gtmkit.com](https://gtmkit.com/changelog/).